henrik/dotfiles/README.markdown

 ## Install:

-Checkout this repo into `~/.dotfiles`, then install them:
+Checkout this repo into `~/.dotfiles`.
+Then update git submodules:

+    git submodule init
+    git submodule update

+Then install the dotfiles:

     rake install